huylahp97/cs50w-project0-Search/README.md

 This is the first project of CS50's Web Programming with Python and JavaScript - Search https://cs50.harvard.edu/web/2020/projects/0/search/

-Specific requirements of this project:
+Specific requirements for this project:

 "Your website must meet the following requirements: